 Understanding how to navigate the online test system will save you valuable time during the UCAT, so it’s worth investing time at the beginning of your UCAT preparations to become familiar with its functions.
 The UCAT website has a ‘Tour Tutorial’ which allows you to explore the exam functions, including how to answer and review questions on the system.

 The UCAT is an aptitude based exam developed to assess different skills required for the medical profession.
 It does not require you to learn new theory or to demonstrate your academic ability; UCAT preparation should focus on developing techniques to answer the varying questions in each subtest.

 The UCAT is separated into the following five subtests:

 Understanding what is required in each of the five subtests within the UCAT will allow you to prepare for the questions and develop strategies to support you.
-Our UCAT 2020 - Complete Guide has a full breakdown of each subtest, including the types of questions you will be given and the timings for each.
+Our UCAT Practice Test has a full breakdown of each subtest, including the types of questions you will be given and the timings for each.

 Developing an understanding of the best strategies for each subtest, before throwing yourself into practice tests, will help you to answer the questions more effectively and prevent you from forming inefficient methods.

 Before starting your UCAT studying it’s worth spending some time creating a detailed study plan, outlining when and what you will study during each session, to ensure you not only plan an adequate amount of time to revise but that your sessions are also focused, therefore making them more productive.

 There is more information on how to revise for the UCAT in the ‘UCAT Revision’ section below, but when creating your study plan it is advised that you timetable regular study time for your UCAT preparations and only focus on one subtest during each study session, to enable you to cover it fully.